higra/Higra/doc/source/tree.rst

 Default values and results of the accumulators have the same shape/dimension of the input values, except for the counter accumulator which is always a scalar integer.

-Accumulators are created wrapped into *factories* in C++ while the Python interface only exposes an enumeration (real accumulator types are currently not exported in Python).
+Accumulators are wrapped into *factories* in C++ while the Python interface only exposes an enumeration (real accumulator types are currently not exported in Python).

 .. tabs::